 Our library collections: a wealth of academic information

-We offer a large collection of books, databases, films, dictionaries and journals in digital and printed form, including special heritage collections.
+We offer a large collection of books, databases, films, dictionaries and journals in digital and printed form.
 All of our collections are developed in close consultation with faculty researchers and professors, which allows us to keep them fully updated and guarantee a wealth of academic information.
 Besides the modern collections we have special heritage collections.
 Both are an excellent addition to your study or research.

 Click here for more information on our collections & databases .